tianxiaoliang/buildmeta/README.md

 Build Metadata Rest Service
 ======================================

-Build Meta holds all the component builds' metadata for implementing such as contintous automatic deployment system.
+Build Meta holds all the component builds' metadata for implementing such as continuous automatic deployment system, deployment pipeline, continuous delivery platform.

 Context and Aims
 ======================================